-There has always been risk associated with outsourcing software development.
+There has always been some risk associated with outsourcing software development.
 The question of which outsourcing option (offshore, near shore, onshore) is right for a CIO depends on an equation that addresses price, speed and risk.
 That equation, however, keeps changing as the risks of offshore rise, with the COVID-19 pandemic only adding to those uncertainties.

-A recent Gartner report outlines major geopolitical concerns that are impacting both offshore and near shore development.
+A report from Gartner outlines major geopolitical concerns that are impacting both offshore and near shore software development.

 “Political and economic stability is an important factor in offshore outsourcing arrangements,” said Jim Longwood, research vice president at Gartner.

 The outsourcing market has been relatively stable for the past few years, according to Gartner.
 But that may be the quiet before the storm.
-We’ve seen a trade dispute between the US and China, terrorist attacks in Sri Lanka, and most recently political tensions in Hong Kong.
+We’ve seen a trade dispute between the US and China, terrorist attacks in Sri Lanka, and most recently political tensions in Belarus.
 These global incidents demonstrate the potential dangers of relying on offshore development.

 “Gartner has started fielding more questions from clients about how to address these scenarios.
 This includes whether to stop sourcing services from a particular country, move services to another country or bring them back onshore.
 Each option is quite costly and can disrupt service delivery in the short-to-medium term.”